- Public Relations Rubenstein Associates Inc.

 Search our directory

-Broadway On Broadway, an annual outdoor event presented in Times Square by Continental Airlines and American Express, gave a glimpse of the upcoming Broadway season to more than 40,000 theatergoers and passersby.
+NEW YORK Broadway On Broadway, an annual outdoor event presented in Times Square by Continental Airlines and American Express, gave a glimpse of the upcoming Broadway season to more than 40,000 theatergoers and passersby.
 The first performance was set to begin at noon, but didn't start until more than 15 minutes later.
 The late start and the introductions of New York Yankees' announcer Bob Sheppard and Mayor Giuliani seemed to agitate many concertgoers.
 (A few screamed, ”What's he got to do with Broadway?")

 To appease the crowd, young men passed out red and white felt Cat in the Hat top hats (to promote the musical Suessical) and flimsy Chicago paper fans.
 Soon weatherman Al Roker and stand-up comedian Mario Cantone began a live NBC broadcast of the event, taunting each other with jokes.
 “Don't make me come down there, Mario,” Roker said, in his best Goodfellas accent.
 (We could tell he'd been practicing.)